How to Find Device\HarddiskVolume3, 4, 5 in Windows 11/10

 How to find device harddiskvolume Windows 11/10

-Before we dive into how to find hard disk volume references in Windows, it’s important to understand what they are and why they’re used.
+Before we get into finding hard disk volume references in Windows, let’s first get what they are and why we use them.

-In Windows, hard disk volumes are used to organize data on physical hard drives.
-Each volume is assigned a unique reference, such as:
+In Windows, hard disk volumes help organize data on physical hard drives.
+Each volume gets a unique reference, like:

 • \Device\HarddiskVolume3